ncaio/mxmap/README.md

 **PS: x86_64 binary**

-** SPF Google Softail**
+**SPF Google Softail**

 Normaly, domain with TXT spf include:_spf.google.com has a possibility to send emails to gmail.com accounts.
 That is possible because Google SPF record uses Softail.
+Mr. Vitaly Salnikov wrote about it in http://hackanddefense.com/blog/how-to-send-fake-emails/index.html

 **Basic usage**